FluxML/FastAI.jl/README.md

 - Flux.jl: 100% pure-Julia Deep Learning stack.
 Provides lightweight abstractions on top of Julia's native GPU and AD support.

-- FluxTraining.jl: Enables eaily customized training loops, a large library of useful metrics, and many useful utilities
+- FluxTraining.jl: Easily customized training loops, a large library of useful metrics, and many useful utilities (such as logging)

 - FluxONNX.jl: Support for reading and writing models in the ONNX file format.
 ONNX enables Transfer Learning by enabling the import of very large pretrained models.